 CB Kindle Vildor (ankle)

-Muhammad landed on the injury report with a knee injury that held him out of Wednesday’s practice.
+Muhammad landed on the injury report with a knee injury that held him out of practice again on Thursday.
 It’s an injury worth monitoring.
 If Muhammad can’t go, it’ll be former fifth-round picks Trevis Gipson and rookie Dominique Robinson getting the start.
-Vildor suffered an ankle injury in last Sunday’s game, so he’s not a surprise on the injury report.
+Vildor, who missed a second straight practice, suffered an ankle injury in last Sunday’s game, so he’s not a surprise on the injury report.
 He was replaced by rookie Jaylon Jones, who figures to get the start if Vildor can’t go against the Lions.
-Cruikshank landed on the injury report with an illness on Wednesday.

 USA Today Sports

 CB Josh Blackwell (knee)

 Josh Blackwell was a full participant in Thursday’s practice after being limited with a knee injury on Wednesday.
 Dane Cruikshank was out on Wednesday with an illness, but he returned to practice in full.